Hot Wheels: World Race (May 12, 2003 prototype)

 - When the race is finished, you can enter your name, but it restarts the race afterwards.

-- Mist Mountain seems to be finalized at this point of development.
+- Mist Mountain seems to be finalized at this point of development, except for the positions of locked paths.

 - In Mist Mountain, some debug text appears when doing stunts.
 The text says "OUTSIDE CAMERA BOX".